CHNA

 Residents of the neighborhood formed CHNA, wrote their own bylaws, and control the organization.

-Legally recognized community municipal corporation inder RCW 35.10 and RCW 35.14.
+Legally recognized community municipal corporation under RCW 35.10 and RCW 35.14.

 Origins